Energy-Based Imitation Learning: Expert Energy Estimation via Score Matching

 which ensures the relation of score function $\partial E_\theta(y)/\partial y$ shown in \eq{eq:denoise}.
 It is worth noting that the EBM estimates the energy of the noisy samples.
 This can be seen as a Parzen window estimation of $p(x)$ with variance $\sigma^2$ as the smoothing parameter~\cite{saremi2019neural,vincent2011connection}.
 A trivial problem here is that \eq{eq:deen} requires the samples (state-action pairs) to be continuous so that the gradient can be accurately computed.
-Actually, EBIL can be easily expanded to discrete space by using other energy estimation methods, \textit{e.g.}, Noise Contrastive Estimation~\cite{gutmann2010noise}.
-In this work, we concentrate on the continuous space and leave the discrete version in the future.
+Practically, such a problem can be solved via state/action embedding or using other energy estimation methods, \textit{e.g.}, Noise Contrastive Estimation~\cite{gutmann2010noise}.

-In practice, we learn the EBM of expert data from off-line demonstrations and construct the reward function, which will be fixed until the end to help agent learn its policy with a normal RL procedure.
+In practice, we learn the EBM of expert data from offline demonstrations and construct the reward function, which will be fixed until the end to help agent learn its policy with a normal RL procedure.
 Specifically, we construct the surrogate reward function $\hat{r}(s,a)$ as follows:

 where $h(x)$ is a monotonically increasing linear function, which can be specified for different environments.
-Formally, the overall EBIL algorithm is presented in \alg{alg:EBIL} of \ap{ap:algo} .
+Formally, the overall EBIL algorithm is presented in \alg{alg:EBIL}.